Monday’s racing at Windsor, Newton Abbot and Galway

 Weld boasts a tremendous record in the 7f Maiden and, despite running into a smart one of Ballydoyle’s last year, the stable can reclaim honours with True Solitaire (6.15) under Pat Smullen.
 The well-bred colt was a beaten favourite last month on debut, finishing second at Gowran Park when failing to see out an extended mile, however should relish both today’s drop back in trip and forecast quicker ground.
 The son of Oasis Dream is a confident selection to make it second time lucky at the likely expense of Aidan O’Brien’s well-bred pair of Johannes Vermeer and Unicorn.

 Tony Martin and Stephen Clements teamed-up to land the 2m Handicap last term with Quick Jack, one of three successes for the animal at the corresponding meeting twelve months back, and connections can land another nice pot with Ted Veale (6.50).
-The selection hasn't been sighted on the flat since disappointing in the Irish Cesarewitch at the in October however since has plied his trade with aplomb over both hurdles and fences; now rated 144 over timber after an excellent second when last seen at Killarney in May.
-The race looks to have been the 8-y-o's long term target and is taken to win this en-route to a tilt at the later on in the week.
+The selection hasn’t been sighted on the flat since disappointing in the Irish at the Curragh in October however since has plied his trade with aplomb over both hurdles and fences; now rated 144 over timber after an excellent second when last seen at in May.
+The race looks to have been the 8-y-o’s long term target and is taken to win this en-route to a tilt at the later on in the week.

 Leave a Comment